AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 #### `form_key`

-A security measure that appends a random string to all form submissions to protect the data from Cross-Site Request Forgery (CSRF).
+A security mechanism that holds a randomly generated value to prevent Cross Site Request Forgery attacks (CSRF) by helping determine whether a request came from a genuine source or a bad actor.
+This is an industry-standard practice to prevent CSRF attacks.

 - Is Secure?
 No
 - HTTP Only: No